 |Golsimal Homestay – Lingsey|

 Lingsey is a small village that surprisingly falls under the territory of West Bengal.
 The surprising fact is that due to the road communication problem, you have to enter Sikkim Rhenock, and then again enter Lingsey that is West Bengal.
 Lingsey in the tourism map of West Bengal is one of the rural destinations of Silk Route circuit.
 So you can take these destinations as one of the accommodation points while you are covering the Silk Route tourism map of India.
 This is the village where you can stay for the first night and start for mulkharka lake trekking.

 |Sanskrit School at Lingsey|

 The destination is emerging as a potential Rural tourism destination of West Bengal with its cultural heritage of Lepcha community and also the Brahmin community.
 There are few cozy homestays that are run by the local travel consultants of Meaningful travel India who are also the owners of homestays.
 Since the population of the village is outnumbered by the Brahmins you will also find a Sanskrit Language School in Lingsey.
 It’s quite surprising to find that even international students from Bhutan and Nepal come to this school to learn Sanskrit.

 |Mulkharka Trek route – Pithamchen.|

 Meaningful Travel Bengal organizes this trekking for enthusiastic nature lovers with the help of local community who work as consultants for Meaningful Travel India.
 The trek route starts with a night’s stay at a homestay at Lingsey.
-There are two optional routes to reach Mulkharka through Lingsey.
-One is by a vehicle that will reach you only till Pithamchen and then you have to trek till Mulkharka.
+There are two optional routes for Mulkharka lake trekking through Lingsey.
+One is by a vehicle that will reach you only till Pithamchen and then you have to trek till Mulkharka lake.
 The other Option is full hiking crossing some beautiful villages like Jhusing.

 Lepcha Heritage House at Lingsey :